sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. After a successful build, s2i commits a new image containing the built application and pushes it into the internal registry of OpenShift.
 1. The container is launched because a new image has been created.
 If the container is already running from a previous build, the container will be re-deployed.

-Using the following ``--dry-run`` option, you can first see what the "new-app" command will do.

- - ``Note: Normally the "new-app" command would automatically select a matching builder image based on the source code but since our code specifically requires Python version 2.7 to function properly we explicitly provide the name and version of the builder image we want to use (python:2.7).``

-Run the following command in the lower terminal so we can view the running containers/pods during the rest of the labs:
+Run the following command in the lower terminal so you can view the running containers/pods during the rest of the labs:

 ```execute-2
 watch "oc get pods | grep -e ^db- -e ^vote-app- | grep -v ' Completed '"
 ```

-This command will run for most of the labs and should now show ``No resources found`` since we haven't built anything yet.
+This command will run for most of the labs and should now show ``No resources found`` since we haven't created anything yet.

 # Execute the Source 2 Image build process

-Now run the ``new-app`` command and see what it will do:
+Now run the ``new-app`` command with the ``--dry-run`` option to see what it will do:

 ```execute
 oc new-app python:2.7~. --name vote-app --dry-run
 ```

+ - ``Note: Normally the "new-app" command would automatically select a matching builder image based on the source code but since our code specifically requires Python version 2.7 to function properly we explicitly provide the name and version of the builder image we want to use (python:2.7).``

 The above command does the following: